-- A. To ensure that rental rates do not exceed thirty percent (30%) of the monthly income for both rent and utilities for households in each applicable income range, the affordable rent for SFHP rental dwelling units is determined annually, based on HUD income limits, pursuant to the administrative procedures. - B. Affordable rental rates shall be determined for each income range pursuant to the SFHP rental rate schedule in the administrative procedures.
-The required rental rates include utilities and shall be adjusted if utilities are provided separately. - C. The affordable rent for manufactured home lots shall not exceed thirty percent (30%) of the affordable rent for a 3 bedroom dwelling unit for each applicable income range, pursuant to SFHP rental rate schedule. - D. Beginning in 2006 and every year thereafter, affordable rent and affordable manufactured home lot rent for each applicable income range shall be adjusted by the percentage change in area median income from the previous twelve (12) months, as per HUD's annual determination of income limits, and the office of affordable housing shall issue an updated schedule of affordable rents and affordable manufactured home lot rent for each applicable income range.
+- A. To ensure that rental rates do not exceed thirty percent (30%) of the monthly income for both rent and utilities for households according to the occupants applicable income range, as certified by a HUD-compliant income certification, the affordable rent for SFHP rental dwelling units shall be determined annually, based on HUD income limits. - B. The required rental rates include utilities and shall be adjusted if utilities are provided separately. - C. The affordable rent for manufactured home lots shall not exceed thirty percent (30%) of the affordable rent for a three (3)-bedroom dwelling unit. - D. Beginning in 2006 and every year thereafter, affordable rent and affordable manufactured home lot rent shall be adjusted by the percentage change in area median income from the previous twelve (12) months, as per HUD's annual determination of income limits, and the office of affordable housing shall issue an updated schedule of affordable rents and affordable manufactured home lot rent for qualified income ranges.
 The office of affordable housing shall report to the governing body within thirty (30) days of adjusting affordable rents and affordable manufactured home lot rent.